Avner Wishnitzer

-Avner Wishnitzer (אבנר וישניצר) is an Israeli academic, peace activist, and cofounder of Combatants for Peace.
+Avner Wishnitzer (אבנר וישניצר) is an Israeli academic, political activist, and cofounder of Combatants for Peace.

-Wishnitzer was born and reared on Kibbutz Kvutzat Shiller in central Israel.
-He is a veteran of Sayeret Matkal, the most elite commando unit in the Israel Defense Forces.
-In the early 2000s after he had completed his military service the Second Intifada began, and he wondered if he was getting complete information from the Israeli media about it.
-To find out more, he volunteered with an Israeli peace group to deliver blankets to Palestinians who lived in caves because their homes had been destroyed by the Israeli army, and he began to realize that there was an anti-democratic system which was a creation of the Israeli government and therefore his responsibility.
-In 2003, he was one of 13 former Sayeret Matkal reservists to send a letter to then Prime Minister Ariel Sharon which said they refused to serve in the Palestinian territories.

-Combatants for Peace
+Political activism

+Following the outbreak of the Second Intifada in 2000, Wishnitzer became involved in activism opposing Israeli rule in the occupied Palestinian territories.
+He later described volunteer work with Palestinian communities whose homes had been demolished by the Israeli army as formative in changing his political views.

+In 2003, Wishnitzer was among a group of Sayeret Matkal reservists who refused service in the Palestinian territories.
+The declaration generated substantial controversy across the Israeli political spectrum.
+Former prime minister and Sayeret Matkal commander Ehud Barak described the refusal as a serious error, and argued that opposition to the government's policies should be conducted through democratic means.
+Former military chiefs Avshalom Vilan of Meretz and Labor politician Matan Vilnai likewise rejected selective refusal as damaging to democratic and military institutions.

+Justice Minister Tommy Lapid accused the signatories of abusing their military service for political propaganda, while Likud MK and former Sayeret Matkal officer Ehud Yatom called for the refusers to be prosecuted and removed from the IDF.
+Deputy Defense Minister Ze'ev Boim similarly argued that using military status to advance a political position undermined the separation between political controversy and military service.
+However, a small group of politicians, including Meretz politicians Zehava Galon and Roman Bronfman defended the reservists.

 Soon after word of the letter to Sharon became public, a group of Palestinian political activists approached the Israeli reservists to talk.
 It was during this meeting that the idea of an organization of people who had been combatants could come together to discuss differences without violence during an ongoing conflict.
 In 2005, Wishnitzer and other former Israeli soldiers formally met with former Palestinian militants and engaged in dialogue for over a year before officially founding the organization in 2006.
-Wishnitzer has argued for more critical self-reflection within Israeli society about Israeli rule in the occupied territories, noting that a neglected issue in Israel's public discourse is the plight of Palestinian nonviolent protestors, many of whom are repeatedly detained without trial or formal charges.
+Wishnitzer has argued for critical self-reflection within Israeli society about Israeli rule in the occupied territories.
+Wishnitzer and fellow Combatants for Peace member Bassam Aramin received the "IIE Victor J. Goldberg Prize for Peace in the Middle East" in 2010.
+He is also featured in the documentary films Disturbing the Peace (2016) and There Is Another Way (2025).